elylucas/nest-ngconf/Guide.md

 ### Deleting Missions

 When the `MissionForm` modal loads an existing mission, a row displays above the form showing the mission's ID and a delete icon.
-Next, we will enable the delete icon to allow a user to delete missions.
+Next, we enable the delete icon to allow a user to delete missions.

 Add a click handler to the "trash" icon in `mission-form.component.html`: